Siemens in China

 In addition to monetary donations, Siemens provides relevant products and solutions to contribute knowledge, experience and technological assistance to entities in need.
 Siemens employees also actively participate in voluntary activities jointly organized by Siemens and non-profit organizations.

 Siemens Employee Volunteer Association (SEVA) was launched in 2012 as a platform of volunteering and cooperation for the employees, the company and the society.
-By fiscal 2019, SEVA organized 416 volunteering events in 17 cities across China, benefitting hundreds of thousands of people.
+By fiscal 2020, SEVA had organized 435 volunteering events in 17 cities across China, benefitting hundreds of thousands of people.

 Over the years, the company has been actively engaged in a variety of corporate social responsibility activities with a focus on three areas: Access to Technology, Access to Education and Sustaining Communities.

 In 2016, Siemens renewed the MoU with the Ministry of Education in a bid to boost cultivation of innovation-oriented talents.
-By fiscal 2019, Siemens collaborated with 391 Chinese universities and vocational schools in building of labs, teachers training, engineering textbooks and Siemens scholarships.
-The company sponsored “Siemens Cup” China Intelligent Manufacturing Challenge for 13 years and cultivated nearly 50,000 innovative engineering talents.
+By fiscal 2020, Siemens had built more than 400 laboratories in China through cooperation with schools, trained over 4,000 teachers engaged in frontline teaching, and published over 2 million copies of textbooks.
+The company sponsored “Siemens Cup” China Intelligent Manufacturing Challenge for 14 years and cultivated nearly 60,000 innovative engineering talents.
 Siemens also advocates the talent development concept “New Engineer” with partners to cultivate compound talents with multi-specialty and interdisciplinary in the era of digitalization.
-By fiscal 2019, Siemens China ranked No.1 among Industrial Engineering companies in the Most Attractive Employers in China ranking of Universum for six consecutive years.
+The company ranked No.1 among Industrial Engineering companies in the Most Attractive Employers in China ranking of Universum for seven consecutive years.

-In the past over 10 years, Siemens has cooperated with more than 90 universities and research institutes on over 770 R&D projects in China.
+In the past over 10 years, Siemens has cooperated with about 90 universities and research institutes on about 780 R&D projects in Greater China.
 The Center of Knowledge Interchange (CKI) program represents Siemens’ top-level and long-term strategic collaboration with global universities in R&D and talent cultivation.
 In China, Siemens has built up CKI strategic ties with Tsinghua University to further promote the cooperation on scientific and technical exchanges and talent development.
 In October 2017, Siemens extended the Master Research and Development Agreement with Tsinghua University for another five years, leading the CKI collaboration into its third phase in China.

 In June 2019, Siemens signed a strategic cooperation framework agreement with Shenzhen Technology University (SZTU) to deepen their partnership in cultivating talents in intelligent manufacturing, helping SZTU become an open, innovative and international applied university.

-Every year, Siemens holds more than 30 technology lectures and career lectures at universities countrywide.
+Every year, Siemens holds more than 30 technology lectures and career lectures, both online and offline, at universities countrywide.
 The company also holds Siemens Open Day events and establishes Siemens Student Circle at many universities.
-By fiscal 2019, the company established Siemens Student Circle in 10 universities across the country.
-Meanwhile, the company provides full-time job opportunities for the graduates every year.
+Meanwhile, Siemens provides full-time job opportunities for the graduates every year.
 A large number of graduates from top universities in China have joined Siemens trainee programs including Siemens Sales Trainee Program “Sales 100”, Siemens R&D Trainee Program “R&D 100”, Siemens Engineer Trainee Program “Engineer 30”, Siemens Graduate Program SGP, etc. In addition, Siemens has gradually established the Campus-Hub campus learning center and Talent Training Base in various universities across the country to cultivate intelligent manufacturing talents.

 As for primary education, Siemens I-Green Education Program, launched in 2009, targets migrant children in primary schools in China to raise their awareness of environmental protection and help them better integrate into city life.
-By fiscal 2019, the program was rolled out in 11 schools of migrant children in 10 cities, including Beijing, Shanghai, Wuhan, Guangzhou, Kashgar, Shenzhen, Chongqing, Nanjing, Xi’an and Chengdu, benefitting over 24,000 migrant children.
-Nearly 2,800 Siemens employee volunteers devoted over 29,000 hours to this program.
+By fiscal 2020, the program had been rolled out in 11 schools of migrant children in 10 cities, including Beijing, Shanghai, Wuhan, Guangzhou, Kashgar, Shenzhen, Chongqing, Nanjing, Xi’an and Chengdu, benefitting over 24,000 migrant children.
+Nearly 2,800 Siemens employee volunteers devoted over 29,800 hours to this program.

 Siemens commits itself to sustainable development of the society by taking initiatives including organizing various activities for environmental protection, supporting development of NGOs, providing social assistance to disadvantaged groups and providing immediate technological and humanitarian assistance in case of natural disasters.